github/learn.github.com/pages/intro.markdown

 ### resources

 For more information on Git, the homepage is at [git-scm.com](http://git-scm.com).
-We will also be referring heavily to the CC-licenced [Pro Git Book](http://progit.org) for more information on each of these sections.
+We will also be referring heavily to the Creative Commons licenced [Pro Git book](http://git-scm.com/book) for more information on each of these sections.